Colorado Ranch Vacation with Inspired Farm-to-Table Cuisine

 What makes HR food different?

-Part of it is how it’s grown in the Colorado sunshine, supervised and innovated by Master Gardner Allison Mecklenburg and her team.
+Part of it is how it’s grown in the Colorado sunshine.
 The rest is summed up best by Chef.

 “We try to walk the line between ‘Ranchy and Fancy’.
 It’s all about the execution, taking the time and effort to make every step of the meal perfect.
 When you take great care and pride in every step of the process of cooking it really shines through.
 Be it a simple charcuterie platter of our own cured meats, to the more elaborate, multi-coursed wine pairing dinners.
 Everything is executed at the highest level; that is paramount.
 Although we have a little fun with the food on wine pairing nights with molecular gastronomy, it is very important to us that people learn to recognize what they are eating.”